omarreis/vsop2013/planetfun/README.md

 * Moon orbit size is not realistic.
 But Moon celestial lat and lon are ok ( since v1.4 )
 * Version 1.3 includes sky background textures ( two maps, with and without names & lines )

-# Permissons
-PlanetFun uses permissons for location, gyro and magnetic sensors.
-Program works without these with limited features.

 # Dependencies
 *  Uses native sensor code from KastriFree DelphiWorlds (files with DW. prefix)